IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

 # Modeling Considerations

-   An IETF network slice topology is a customized topology modeled as network topology defined in {{!RFC8345}}, with augmentations.
+   An IETF network slice topology is a cusomer intent topology modeled as network topology defined in {{!RFC8345}}, with augmentations.
    A new network type "network-slice" is defined in this document.
    When a network topology data instance contains the network-slice